 Brightstorm is a GREAT choice if you have a child who prefers an audio-visual presentation.
 They have 3,000+ entertaining videos in a wide variety of topics for high school level students.
 There is a small monthly fee for membership, but the cost is low and worthwhile for quality audio-visual content that will meet your child’s needs.

 **Scholastic Books are familiar to virtually everyone.
 Scholastic has a large volume of well-known books available in less expensive paperback versions.
 Many of the books used for classic literature are available at a very reasonable price through Scholastic.
-You can’t beat them for bargain books!
+Look specifically at the Reading Level for the books and pick books at your child’s reading level.
+These books are great for reading practice at your child’s current reading level.
+You can’t beat Scholastic for bargain books!

 **Sonlight Curriculum is a terrific, literature based, comprehensive curriculum provider which explores our world and history deeper than most providers.
 The books used are engaging and some of the best literature available.
 My kids chant, “Read More!
 Read More!”, which is music to a home schooling mom’s ears.
-We love Sonlight.
+We love Sonlight, but please be aware–this is a very reading intensive curriculum.
+It is not one a child with dyslexia will be able to use independently.
+We bought the Sonlight level that was two grade-levels BELOW my son’s current grade level to use for his reading practice.
+Because the stories were engaging, the readers made for great reading practice.

 Accelerated Achievement – Complete K-12 curriculum.